-The Group leases land and building for its office space in Australia with a rental term of one year and in Mozambique with a rental term of three years.
-The lease for the offices in Australia has an option to renew, which has been included in the calculation of the lease asset as it is likely the Company will exercise the option to renew.
+The Group leases land and building for its office space with a rental term of two years.
+The lease has an option to renew, which has been included in the calculation of the lease asset as the Company is likely to renew the lease for another year.